Supporting Housing First research in New Zealand

 5. Lost points of intervention: pathways to homelessness in Hamilton, New Zealand.
 Led by Carole McMinn

-Researcher Carole McMinn is interviewing people supported by The People’s Project to determine their pathways into homelessness.
+Doctor Carole McMinn interviewed people supported by The People’s Project to determine their pathways into homelessness.
 Overseas research shows this pathway often begins in childhood.
-Participants are given the opportunity to describe what type of intervention might have stopped them becoming homeless, and at what point in their journey to homelessness this help would have been welcomed.
-Carole is the manager of The People’s Project in Hamilton, and her full thesis is available online: Lost points of intervention in pathways to single adult homelessness in Hamilton, New Zealand
+Participants were given the opportunity to describe what type of intervention might have stopped them becoming homeless, and at what point in their journey to homelessness this help would have been welcomed.
+Carole is the manager of The People’s Project in Hamilton, and her full thesis is available online: Lost points of intervention in pathways to single homelessness in Hamilton, New Zealand (waikato.ac.nz).
+You can also read an article based on this research in the International Journal of Homelessness.